-RISC vs CISC – For a short period of time, there was a fear that CISC will become obsolete and RISC will take over.
-Intel worked on 860 series (RISC), which was backward incompatible with 386 series and 486 series (CISC).
+RISC vs CISC – For a short period, there was a fear that CISC will become obsolete and RISC will take over.
+Intel worked on the 860 series (RISC), which was backward-incompatible with the 386 series and 486 series (CISC).
 Eventually, they realized that it’s a noise and advantages which RISC has to offer over CISC are not substantial enough for PC manufacturers to make a switch.

 How to differentiate between a signal and a noise?

 - Is your key competitor about to change – use the “silver bullet test” (whom would you kill if you have only one bullet left) to find who is a key competitor.

 - Is your key complementor about to change – has current key complementor become less important, is there a different company taking its place?

 - Do people seem to be “losing it” around you – you and your management were selected by evolution to be the best persons to handle original business, if it’s being disrupted, the very process which got you and your associates where you are might retard your ability to recognize the trend.